renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 ### Tool mode

 You can configure a Custom Component to work as a **Tool** by setting the parameter `tool_mode=True`.
-This allows the component to be used in Langflow's Tool Mode workflows, such as by Agent components.
+This allows the component to be used in Aiexec's Tool Mode workflows, such as by Agent components.

-Langflow currently supports the following input types for Tool Mode:
+Aiexec currently supports the following input types for Tool Mode:

 * `DataInput`
 * `DataFrameInput`